the-turing-way/the-turing-way/conferences/abstracts/2021-01-RightsCon.md

 Gender justice,
 Youth and children's rights,
 Migration)_
 No

 ### Session title (in English)
 _20 words_
-_Pique the audience's interest while also explainining the 'big idea' of your session_
+_Pique the audience's interest while also explainining the 'big idea' of your session_ The Turing Way: Making reproducible, ethical and inclusive data science too easy not to do

 ### Which institution(s) will host your session?
 _Write the full name of the institution(s) that should be credited publicly as the host of the session._
 _If you have more than one host, separate them using a semicolon (e.g. "Access Now; RightsCon").
 If your session is not affiliated with an institution, you can write “Independent.”_
+The Alan Turing Insitute

 ## Format and Goal